nguyenquy0710/nqdev-py-flask-starter/README.md

 ## 🧩 Customize

 Start adding your routes in `app/routes/`, business logic in `services/`, and shared code in `common/`.
 Configuration can be adjusted via `config/config.py`.

+## 📌 Changelog

+See [CHANGELOG.md](./CHANGELOG.md) for the list of updates, versions, and improvements.

 ## 📄 License